Crunch/Granola/README.md

 @import "elements/customelements";
 #granola > .start();
 ```
-Say you decided later to instead use "metro-style" buttons on your project, but you'd already created all your markup, so you wanted to keep your custom element names.
+Say you then decided later to instead use "metro-style" buttons on your project, but you'd already created all your markup, so you wanted to keep your custom element names.
 ```
 @import "granola";
 @import "styles/metro";